Start dates: January 2025 / September 2025 / January 2026 / September 2026

 • Digital Marketing and Consumer Experience

-This module seeks to explore the nature of digital marketing in the global visitor economy and how this is transforming the nature of tourism, hospitality and events.
-It also seeks to analyse how a digital marketing plan is developed using an omni channel approach for different cultures.
+You will explore the nature of digital marketing in the global visitor economy and how it is transforming tourism, hospitality and events.
+You will develop a digital marketing plan using an omni channel approach for different cultures.

 • Mentoring and Leadership Development